-Of course, an important precondition for this is that the information in the system is correct, Tom admits.
-“To implement the system, ten key users worked in the system, with one colleague who checked out all vehicles and equipment.
-With that, there are now over 8,000 objects registered in Centix, with all maintenance and inspection information.
-For each object, all information is entered in Centix, from technical data to maintenance history and changes of location.
-So the entire life cycle – for example, of ‘rescue equipment’ – from the moment of purchase to depreciation – is registered.
-The advantage of this is that the fire department has the complete inspection and maintenance history ready in Centix,” says Tom, who expects the Fire Department to be more driven by that data in the future.
-Tom: “The intention is that we will soon be able to conjure up the right data and results with a few simple clicks.
-This will put us fully in control and allow us to easily create reports and analyses as needed.”
+Of course, an important precondition for this is that the information in the system is accurate, Tom admits.
+“To implement the system, ten key users worked within Centix, with one colleague responsible for checking out all vehicles and equipment.
+As a result, over 8,000 items are now registered in Centix, along with all maintenance and inspection data.
+For each item, every detail is entered — from technical specifications to maintenance history and changes of location.
+In this way, the entire life cycle of, for example, ‘rescue equipment’ — from purchase to depreciation — is fully documented.
+The advantage is that the fire brigade has a complete inspection and maintenance history readily available in Centix,” says Tom, who expects the Fire Brigade to become increasingly data-driven in the future.
+Tom adds: “Our aim is to be able to generate the right data and insights with just a few clicks.
+This will give us full control and make it easy to create reports and analyses whenever needed.”

 Tom Steentjes – “Is it necessary to bring a vehicle in for maintenance more often given its more frequent use?
 We can focus more on that in the future.”